Oxygenator Market – Global Outlook and Forecast 2022-2028

 Oxygenator Market – Global Outlook and Forecast 2022-20283 min read

-An oxygenator is a medical device that is capable of exchanging oxygen and carbon dioxide in the blood of human patient during surgical procedures that may necessitate the interruption or cessation of blood flow in the body, a critical organ or great blood vessel.
-These organs can be the heart, lungs or liver, while the great vessels can be the aorta, pulmonary artery, pulmonary veins or vena cava.
-An oxygenator is typically utilized by a perfusionist in cardiac surgery in conjunction with the heart-lung machine.
-However, oxygenators can also be utilized in extracorporeal membrane oxygenation in neonatal intensive care by nurses.
+A membrane oxygenator is a device used to add oxygen to, and remove carbon dioxide from the blood.
+It can be used in two principal modes: to imitate the function of the lungs in cardiopulmonary bypass (CPB), and to oxygenate blood in longer term life support, termed extracorporeal membrane oxygenation, ECMO.
+A membrane oxygenator consists of a thin gas permeable membrane separating the blood and gas flows in the CPB circuit; oxygen diffuses from the gas side into the blood, and carbon dioxide diffuses from the blood into the gas for disposal.

-This report contains market size and forecasts of Oxygenator in global, including the following market information:
+This report contains market size and forecasts of Membrane Oxygenator in global, including the following market information:

 The U.S. Market is Estimated at $ Million in 2021, While China is Forecast to Reach $ Million by 2028.

-The global key manufacturers of Oxygenator include Medtronic, Terumo, Sorin Group, EUROSETS S.r.l., Chalice Medical Ltd., Medos (XENIOS), Maquet (Getinge), Nipro Medical and Kewei (Microport), etc. In 2021, the global top five players have a share approximately % in terms of revenue.
+The global key manufacturers of Membrane Oxygenator include Medos, Maquet (Getinge), Medtronic, Sorin, Terumo, Nipro Medical, Kewei (Microport), WEGO and Xijian Medical. etc. In 2021, the global top five players have a share approximately % in terms of revenue.

-We surveyed the Oxygenator manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.
+MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Membrane Oxygenator manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.

 Total Market by Segment: